-Stelco will determine 'Alternative Methods' of achieving the purpose of the undertaking, which is to expand the Quarry Landfill to gain an additional 25 years of disposal capacity, thereby allowing the site to operate through the year 2051.
+Stelco will determine 'Alternative Methods' of achieving the purpose of the undertaking, which is to expand the Quarry Landfill to gain an additional 15 to 25 years of disposal capacity plus additional capacity for legacy HWF residual material, thereby allowing the site to operate through the year 2041 or 2051.
 During the initial stage of the EA, a reasonable range of expansion alternatives will be identified and described at a sufficient level of detail (i.e., conceptual designs) so that potential effects of the expanded landfill on each environmental component can be assessed and compared.